mattwagl/fundbuero/README.md

 <!--te-->

-# Basics & Learning
+# Basics & Concepts

-* [Data Structures in JavaScript](http://blog.benoitvallon.com/category/data-structures-in-javascript/) shows how to implement basic data structures plain JavaScript.
-* [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) collects algorithms and data structures implemented in JavaScript with explanations and links to further readings.
-* [Help I'm stuck in an event loop](https://www.youtube.com/watch?v=6MXRNXXgP_0&feature=youtu.b) is a talk by Philip Roberts that explains how the JavaScript event loop works.
+## JavaScript

 * [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) is a book series on JavaScript.
 * [A brief history of prototypes](https://github.com/zkat/talks/blob/master/2017-09-nordicjs/presentation.pdf) is talk by Katerina Marchá about the origins of prototype-based programming.
+* [Understanding the Almighty Reducer](https://css-tricks.com/understanding-the-almighty-reducer/) is an article by Sarah Drasner that beautifully explains the `reduce` function.

+## Node.js

+* [Help I'm stuck in an event loop](https://www.youtube.com/watch?v=6MXRNXXgP_0&feature=youtu.b) is a talk by Philip Roberts that explains how the JavaScript event loop works.
 * [Do you want a better understanding of Buffer in Node.js?](https://medium.freecodecamp.org/do-you-want-a-better-understanding-of-buffer-in-node-js-check-this-out-2e29de2968e8) is an article by Justice Mba that explains what Buffers are.

+## Data Structures & Algorithms

+* [Data Structures in JavaScript](http://blog.benoitvallon.com/category/data-structures-in-javascript/) shows how to implement basic data structures plain JavaScript.
+* [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) collects algorithms and data structures implemented in JavaScript with explanations and links to further readings.
+* [blog.yoshuawuyts.com/graphs](https://blog.yoshuawuyts.com/graphs/) is an article by Yoshua Wuyts about the different types of graphs.
 * [math-as-code](https://github.com/Jam3/math-as-code) is a cheat-sheet for mathematical notation in code form.

-* [blog.yoshuawuyts.com/graphs](https://blog.yoshuawuyts.com/graphs/) is an article by Yoshua Wuyts about the different types of graphs.
+## Testing

 * [Write tests.
 Not too many.
 Mostly integration.](https://www.youtube.com/watch?v=Fha2bVoC8SE&list=PLZ66c9_z3umNSrKSb5cmpxdXZcIPNvKGw) is a talk by Kent C. Dodds about testing best practices.

-* [Understanding the Almighty Reducer](https://css-tricks.com/understanding-the-almighty-reducer/) is an article by Sarah Drasner that beautifully explains the `reduce` function.
-* [Building the Google Photos Web UI](https://medium.com/google-design/google-photos-45b714dfbed1) is an article by Antin Harasymiv that provides a peek under of the Google Photos Web UI.
+## Version Control

+* [Conventional Commits](https://www.conventionalcommits.org/) is a specification for adding human and machine readable meaning to commit messages.

 # Architecture